 Using Simulation to Discover the Best Strategy

 Finding the best thermal management strategy for a vehicle design can be taxing.
 As with conventional internal combustion engine vehicles, thermal analysis software helps design EVs and HEVs by allowing an engineer to look at design performance for many different environments and operational scenarios with little effort to run additional conditions.
 The alternative is the "test-and-fix method," which is expensive and time-consuming.
 A prototype has to be made before a new design can be tested, and then a new prototype must be built for each successive design modification.
 The additional time it takes to complete the “test-and-fix” method can limit the ability of engineers to reach an optimal design.
 Simulation helps engineers stay ahead of the curve by analyzing designs numerically and confirming them with physical testing after achieving confidence in the design.

 Using Simulation for Full Vehicle Analysis

-Using simulation allows a designer to see how the battery pack, its packaging, and its cooling method integrate with the entire vehicle.
-Fast and accurate simulation software enables a designer to evaluate the full vehicle in 3D.
+Using simulation allows a designer to see how the battery pack, packaging, and cooling method integrate with the entire vehicle.
+Fast and accurate simulation software lets a designer evaluate the full vehicle in 3D.
 This means teams can understand how their changes affect other systems and work together to balance design priorities.

 Using Simulation for Cabin and Drive Cycle Analysis

 Using simulation opens doors for greater innovation and collaboration.
-The automotive industry continues to trend toward design initiatives that cost less, result in better designs, and provide more visibility for all of the teams and team members that make a vehicle design successful.
+The automotive industry continues to trend toward design initiatives that cost less, resulting in better designs and more visibility for all teams and team members, making a vehicle design successful.
 Simulation is the best way to remain competitive in an environment where efficiency, cost, and superior design win the day.